LVE Home

 Check-in desk - this role involves sitting at a table near the entrance of the venue, in order to greet the performers as they arrive, and collect from them any music/script that needs to be given to the adjudicator when they perform.
 You generally stay sitting in the foyer, until all performers have checked-in.

-Convenor's Helper - The Convenor is the person overseeing the running of the Eisteddfod session, someone from the Committee.
+Convenor's Assistant - The Convenor is the person overseeing the running of the Eisteddfod session, someone from the Committee.
 The Convenor's Helper would sit with the Convenor at their desk (inside the auditorium) to assist with such things as filling in certificates, getting medals/ribbons ready, placing the feedback critiques onto the collection table in the foyer.

 Runner - The runner is someone who is able to communicate messages between the people backstage such as the announcer, and the convenor or the people in roles that are front of house.
 You may need to find performers that are not in the waiting area.